ohata-toast/CDN/en/api-guide-v2.0.md

 | callback.httpMethod   | String  | Required      |        | GET/POST/PUT                                                 | HTTP method of callback                                           |
 | callback.url          | String  | Required      |        | Up to 1024 characters                                       | Callback URL                                                     |

-- Default of forwardHostHeader is REQUEST_HOST_HEADER, if domainAlias is enabled; or REQUEST_HOST_HEADER, if not enabled.
+- The default value of forwardHostHeader is REQUEST_HOST_HEADER if domainAlias is set, or ORIGIN_HOSTNAME otherwise.

 #### Response